 There are many other changes I made for my printer specifically, so take both and try them out.
 I suggest using the original profile for any not sure what to set their own settings to and go from there making your own slight changes and then testing.
 I tested the original 10 times with different setting adjusted to find my personal favorite

 Cura Profiles added to files section for ease of access.
-All official credit for the profiles go to @EnderGuy
+All official credit for the profiles go to @Ender3Guy

 Added under extrusion issue that I, the OP for this guide, experienced.

-Rearranged some thing in the text.
-Kinda threw everything together as it was found or provided to me.
+Rearranged some things in the text.
+Kind of threw everything together as it was found or provided to me.
 Just basically made it easier to read through.
 So structural and literacy edits, nothing more

 User @TheMagicalC added a great suggestion regarding belt tension.
-Which I had done myself as well, but did not think much of it as it was sensible for me to do some might now think so simply as I and TheMagicalC had done.
+Which I had done myself as well, but did not think much of it as it was sensible for me to do some might not think as simply as I and TheMagicalC had done.
 See "user fixes" section below